Trifoliate Orange Citrus trifoliata

 - Fruit Description:

 - Fruits are modified berries (hesperidium), dull lemon-yellow like a small orange, fragrant when ripe, sour, many-seeded with thick peel and oil glands.
-The peel is also rough.
+The peel is also rough and slightly fuzzy.
 Though sour, the juice can be used to flavor beverages.
 It can be used to make marmalade.

 -